irgroup-classrooms/individual-assignments-A1rboyy/assignments/02/linuxjourney.md

 ### 15.
 How do you get quick command line help for built-in bash commands?

+### 16.
+How do you see the manuals for a command?

+### 17.
+What command can you use to see a small description of a command?

+### 18.
+What command is used to make an alias?

+### 19.
+How can you exit from the shell

 # Answers
 ### 1.
 Hello World